What Is National Cybersecurity Awareness Month (NCSAM)?

 - Ransomware.
 Ransomware encrypts critical files and data and hold them hostage until the victim pays the ransom.
 The cost can be hundreds of thousands of dollars with some ransomware attacks.
 Without a decryption key, retrieving the data is impossible—attackers use the same industrial-grade cryptographic libraries as banks and government.
 Unless they’ve made backups, victims have little choice but to pay up or lose the data forever.

 Ransomware attacks have cost organizations millions in ransom payments and lost productivity.
 It has even stopped utilities and governments from serving the public.

-The importance of security awareness National Security Awareness Month focuses on people who could be victims of these scams and helps them spot the warning signs.
+- The importance of security awareness.
+National Cybersecurity Awareness Month focuses on people who could be victims of these scams and helps them spot the warning signs.

 NCSAM helps users take charge of protecting their data.
 Your IT team is trained on the importance of strengthening cyber defenses.
 Most users aren’t.
 Education is key for effective security, which is why NCSAM aims to educate users on complex topics by making them simple for the average user.